 - Tracking return on investment can be difficult without the implementation of Web analytics to determine how effective an inbound campaign is.

-Should You Focus Exclusively on Inbound Marketing?
+Should You Focus Exclusively on Inbound Campaigns?

-While inbound marketing is very effective at getting consumers interested in your product and developing relationships, many companies find that supplementing inbound marketing strategies with outbound marketing tactics results in more leads converted to sales.
+While inbound marketing is very effective at getting consumers interested in your product and developing relationships, many companies find that supplementing inbound strategies with outbound marketing tactics results in more leads converted to sales.

 Even Hubspot, the leader in the space, utilizes outbound marketing strategies towards the end of the sales funnel to close sales.
 While the sales team relies on potential customers to sign up for their newsletter and create a free trial account, they will also remain in contact and will call the potential customer to persuade them to sign up for their marketing or sales software.